SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-08-i-guess-i-like-dolly-parton.md

 ## Country music and me

 <img src="{{ site.baseurl }}/images/2021-03-08-i-guess-i-like-dolly-parton-dolly.jpg" width="200" height="280" alt="Dolly Parton (Wikipedia)" title="Dolly Parton (Wikipedia)" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 Frankly, American country music and me&hellip; we don't really mix.
-I always associated with low-brow, loud, and crude entertainment for people who are (usually) annoyingly right-wing rural types.
+I always associated it with low-brow, loud, and crude entertainment for people who are (usually) annoyingly right-wing rural types.
 Not my demographic, really.
-I of course have no objection to _other_ people liking it (though I am puzzled).
-I just don't want to suffer through it personally.
+I of course have no objection to _other_ people liking it.
+(Though I am politely puzzled.
+I mean, some people like _professional wrestling._)   I just don't want to suffer through it personally.

 So when [somebody asked me]({{ site.baseurl }}/tags/#SomebodyAskedMe) to see about [Dolly Parton](https://en.wikipedia.org/wiki/Dolly_Parton), I was skeptical.
 I thought